canincarlos/LastCatStanding/README.md

 Next, when implementing Local Storage; after clearing the local storage the page needs to be refreshed (`window.location.reload()`) immediately, otherwise the Local Storage won't be cleared.

-Not exactly a complication, but I did not write any error messages ...
+And while not exactly a complication, I did not write any error messages ...
 I'm familiar with Promises in JavaScript; though with regards to this project ... things were so straightforward that error-messages don't feel entirely applicable.
 I may be wrong, and am open to learning where they might best be placed.
 Perhaps if the API call fails, I suppose ...
 I'll put a `.catch()` there quick :p

 # Bootstrap VS TailwindCSS